Wednesday, July 31, 2013

 126) The Yardbirds, Over Under Sideways Down; Mister, You're a Better Man than I; Happenings Ten Years Time Ago: Grayheads know that The Yardbirds was the Guitar Academy that incubated a troika of deities: Eric Clapton, Jeff Beck, and Jimmy Page.
 In addition, it was a band that produced a mantle full of trophy singles and a legacy that'd inspire generations of guitar mortals.
-Of the three, Beck was probably the better Yardbird, despite the future glories of the other two.
+Of the three Beck was probably the better Yardbird, despite the future glories of the other two.
 His skills on the whammy bar were nearly as impressive as his skills in self sabotage.
-Of the three, he's the only who seems to have gotten better with age.
-Match his legendary nitroglycerin-like temper with an uncanny habit of jumping the rails before the train arrives at the station of success and you could write the story of his career.
+Of the three he's the only one who seems to have gotten better with age.
+Match his legendary nitroglycerin-like temper with an uncanny habit of jumping the rails before the train of success arrives at the station and you could write the story of his career.
 (He also opted out of Woodstock in '69.)
 Be that as it may, we should still bow down to the solid body altar and cross ourselves for the Yardbirds.
 Even before Layla and Stairway to Heaven they were still the nazz.

 Recorded in 1964: